awslabs/cargo-check-external-types/README.md

 How to Use
 ----------

-_Important:_ This tool requires a nightly build of Rust to be installed since it relies on rustdoc JSON output.
-It was last tested against nightly-2022-07-25.
+_Important:_ This tool requires a nightly build of Rust to be installed since it relies on the [rustdoc JSON output](https://github.com/rust-lang/rust/issues/76578), which hasn't been stabilized yet.
+It was last tested against `nightly-2022-07-25`.

 To install, run the following from this README path: